 Pride Alliance (Student Club): meets weekly, all LGBTQIA+ and allies are welcome to join.
 For more information and a list of meetings and events, go to the Osprey Hub.

-All-gender bathrooms are single bathrooms, with lockable doors.
+All-gender restrooms are single bathrooms, with lockable doors.
 They are designed for privacy, are handicap-accessible, and family-friendly.
 The WGSC lounge in F-103 has probably the nicest all-gender restroom on campus!

 Changing Your Name through the Courts- download this packet if you want to change your name.
 This packet does not change gender marker.